 I’ve never been a practicing minimalist, but since I became a parent I’ve become increasingly overwhelmed with all of the “stuff” involved in the process.
-First came all of the baby gear, followed by the steady stream of toys from birthdays and holidays… and of course, the kindly offered hand-me-downs.
-Though it was all joyfully received, the task of regularly organizing all of this stuff eventually became a hefty undertaking.
+First came all of the baby gear, followed by the steady stream of toys from birthdays and holidays, and then all the kindly offered hand-me-downs.
+Though it was all joyfully received, the task of regularly organizing all of this stuff soon became a hefty undertaking.

 According to a book called Life at Home in the Twenty-First Century, “Each new child in a household leads to a 30 percent increase in a family’s inventory of possessions during the preschool years alone.”
 Co-author Jeanne Arnold says that “the US has 3.1 % of the worlds children, but buys 40% of the worlds toys”.

-An incredible statistic, but I don’t doubt it.
+An incredible statistic, and I don’t doubt it.
 The snowballing accumulation of objects after having a child was unprecedented in my adult life.
 I spent a lot of time managing it all — or else feeling guilty for not managing it better.
-Luckily for me, we had 2450 square feet in our house to find places for our many new items.
-All that space to cram in more things… what luck!

 And how has he survived this major downsizing?
 Pretty well, actually.
-After a short adjustment period, where he seemed a little more bored than usual, he has happily adjusted to his new environment with fewer toys.
-Luckily for us (no sarcasm this time), he has more outdoor space than at our old home and many more pets to play with.
+After a short adjustment period, he has happily adapted to his new environment with dramatically fewer toys.
+Luckily for us, he now has more outdoor space and a variety of pets to play with.
 His imaginative play has filled in the space, and he can make creative use out of the most unlikely things.

-At the park the other day, we found a good long (“but not too long”) piece of yellow rope which quickly became a swing, a rescue rope, and then a jump rope.
-We came up with half a dozen more uses for it at the park, and then my son continued to find new ways to use it in our yard.
-Like most kids, my son has enjoyed re-purposed items since he was a baby, but it’s been a joy to see this “out of the box” play take on a greater role again.
+At the park the other day, we found a good long –”but not too long”– piece of yellow rope which quickly became a swing, a rescue rope, and then a jump rope.
+My son continued to find new ways to use it, later, in our yard.
+Like most kids, he has enjoyed open-ended and re-purposed items since he was a baby, but it’s been refreshing to see this kind of play take on a greater role, again.

-For my son’s last birthday party, we asked guests to bring donations so that we could host the party at a local non-profit wildlife rescue center.
-It was the most unique party we’ve ever hosted, and instead of coming back with bags of gifts, we raised hundreds of dollars for the center and my son and his friends got to spend the morning interacting with animals from all over the world.
+For my son’s last birthday party, we asked guests to bring donations in lieu of gifts, so that we could host the party at a local non-profit wildlife rescue center.
+It was the most unique party we’ve ever hosted, and instead of coming back with bags of packaged goods, we raised hundreds of dollars for the center — and my son and his friends got to spend the morning interacting with animals from all over the world.
 It took some effort to plan and coordinate donations, but it was absolutely worth it.
-And yes, I did get him the set of Lego’s that he really wanted (a small one).
+And, yes, I did get him a set of Lego’s as requested (a small one).

 What can we do to scale back the accumulation of toys, especially during the consumer-crazed holiday season?
 I have a few ideas, but I would love to hear some of yours as well.

 1. Re-think “presents”.
 How can we make the holidays magical without focusing on presents (and can we get the grandparents on board with this idea)?
 Speaking of grandparents, how many presents did they get for the holidays?
-I doubt previous generations spent as much as we do now.
-For our family, it’s now limited to one present from Mom and Dad, one from “Santa”… and I’m still working on the grandparent thing.
+I doubt that previous generations spent as much as we do now.
+For our family, it’s now limited to one present from Mom and Dad, one from “Santa”, and one or two from the grandparents.

 2. New Traditions.
 Instead of looking forward to presents, what new (or old) traditions can our kids look forward to at this time of year?
-Baking, decorating, singing carols, and crafting are a few things I remember from childhood… as well as performing in the Christmas recital.
+Baking, decorating, singing carols, and crafting are a few things I remember from childhood — as well as performing in the Christmas recital.
 For older children it may also involve focusing on the historical/spiritual origins of the holiday season.
-This doesn’t have to involve any religion, if that’s not your style; the festival of lights at the beginning of winter is something cultures have shared for many generations — a celebration to carry us through the coldest, darkest season of the year (that’s certainly a better purpose than fulfilling media-imposed material expectations).
+This doesn’t have to involve any religion, if that’s not your style.
+The festival of lights at the beginning of winter is something cultures have shared for many generations — a celebration to carry us through the coldest, darkest season of the year.
+Finding a deeper meaning in the season reminds us why we celebrate and give.